 Choose the Right Turbo Charger

 It would be best if you had a good turbocharger with a kit for your car, or it is tough to boost the engine.
-Some turbo compressor is different so it will work best if you choose a good quality turbo.
+Some turbo compressors are different, so it will work best if you choose a good quality turbo.

-Also, some turbo is made for a specific engine so you can select them for your car.
-Depending on the types of car model and the engine speed type, you should choose a large turbo or a smaller one.
+Also, some turbo is made for a specific engine so that you can select them for your car.
+Depending on the car model type and the engine speed type, you should choose a large turbo or a smaller one.

 So, choose the turbine housing correctly with sizing with the turbine wheel.
 The compressor wheel works with good volumetric efficiency.